 Be aware of what the other students near you need.
-Support them at their hips part of the way down the hill if it is fast or use a T-bar Position them in a wedge if they can not make one.
+Support them at their hips part of the way down the hill if it is slow or use a T-bar Position them in a wedge if they can not make one.
 You have to interact with the students physically and help them to move, get into position, and not fall; this is a hands on job!
 Every minute you are looking for how you can help one of the kids.

 If you are having trouble keeping your group organized, the instructor at the bottom can organize the group and load them all together rather than keeping them looping.

 The top of the long wonder carpet at Pine Knob is steep, high, and slopes into the carpet.
 Like in student patch lessons, go to the rope after the small carpets.
-If they can't use the rope, send them up with skis off and the instructor up the hill will help them walk off and get going.
+If they can't use the rope, send them up the long carpet with skis off and the instructor up the hill will help them walk off and get going.
 Organize the group at the bottom and send them up together with space between each one so there is time for them to exit.
 Ask the public to wait for your group.
 Each instructor will have a position, and if you execute it well, the lesson will go more smoothly.